Written by Alexandra Thompson on May 3 , 2023

 When you start writing your content, choose a target keyword for the piece.
 You should also pick a few related keywords to incorporate throughout.

-Pro tip: While it’s important to include keywords throughout your content, avoid keyword stuffing.
+Pro tip: While including keywords throughout your content is important, avoid keyword stuffing.
 When you put too many keywords in a blog post or on a webpage, Google may believe that you’re trying to manipulate the algorithm, which they consider a “black-hat” or unethical tactic.
 Your page could wind up being recommended lower in SERPs as a result.

 3. Create a content calendar